It’s not a car anyone would look at twice if they saw it driving down the street.

 But what you wouldn’t notice was the noise of its motor.
 It doesn’t make a sound.

 Fetsch has turned this car, which he bought for $150 after someone he knew blew out the engine, into a completely electric vehicle.
-He will be submitting it as his senior culminating project Thursday.
+He plans to submit it as his senior culminating project today.

 “It’s been a fun project,” he said.